8:00pm PT by Jean Bentley

 The season three finale of ABC's How to Get Away With Murder finally revealed who, exactly, was responsible for Wes' death — but in true HTGAWM fashion, there isn't exactly a clean-cut explanation.
 It turns out that Wes was killed by a man named Dominic (Nicholas Gonzalez) — who was in touch with both D.A.
 Denver and none other than Laurel's father (Esai Morales).

 Creator Pete Nowalk tells The Hollywood Reporter that his plan to make Laurel's dad the murderer took shape early in the season, but solidified during the second half.
 "Laurel's dad was always an option," he explained.
-"That's why I really wanted to introduce him this season — not that I even was sure that Wes was dead at this time, but since the beginning of the show we've been talking so much about Laurel's father and we've always dropped hints that he was a big and powerful man."
+"That's why I really wanted to introduce him this season — not that I even was sure that Wes was dead at this time, but since the beginning of the show we've been talking so much about Laurel's father and we've always dropped hints that he was a big and powerful man.".
+I'm like, how?
+What?" the star tells THR of learning the murderer's identity."]

 "What I'm excited about is that him being the murderer really opens this door to a whole new world that I have been excited to explore, something that takes us out of Annalise's little world and puts us into [the world of] this big powerful telecommunications czar and all the power that wields," he added.